 - The notification mechanism reminds you of the imminent deadlines.

 - You can use a set of powerful ‘command-line options for filtering and formatting appointments.

-- Supports internationalization with texts decoded to English, Italian, Dutch, German, French, and Spanish.
+- Supports internationalization with texts decoded into English, Italian, Dutch, German, French, and Spanish.

-- Supports numerous sorts of To-do items and appointments such as recurrent appointments and all-day events.
+- Supports numerous To-do items and appointments, such as recurrent appointments and all-day events.